mheyer32/alienbreed3d2/ab3d2_source/ie/README.md

 The IE `mt_init` implementation loads the current level MOD from the GLF `LevelMusic` entry with the IE file loader and starts it through IE MOD MMIO.
-If no level MOD is available, it falls back to `ie/at_dooms_gate_e1m1.sid` through IE SID playback.
+If no level MOD is available, SID-enabled builds fall back to `ie/at_dooms_gate_e1m1.sid` through IE SID playback; default non-SID builds treat missing level music as no music.

 ## Redux Diagnostics